tshepang/seaplane/seaplane-cli/tests/ui/trycmd/seaplane-flight/edit.md

     -S, --stateless              Ignore local state files, do not read from or write to them -v, --verbose                Display more verbose output
     -V, --version                Print version information
-    -x, --exact                  The given SOURCE must be an exact match
+    -x, --exact                  The given name or ID must be an exact match

 IMAGE SPEC